dsuriano/dsuriano.github.io/README.md

 # dsuriano.github.io
-Web scrape of existing Wordpress portfolio site hosted on Bluehost.
-Now being served via GitHub Pages instead of paying the $400 ransom to Bluehost.
+Web scrape of my existing Wordpress portfolio site hosted on Bluehost.
+Now being served via GitHub Pages for free instead of paying a $400 ransom (renewal) to Bluehost.